 A beauty fights like a beast . . .

 A boy refuses to become prey . . .

 A path to happiness is lost. . . . then found again.

 New York Times bestselling author Soman Chainani respins old stories into fresh fairy tales for a new era and creates a world like no other.
 These stories know you.
 They understand you.
 They reflect you.
 They are tales for our times.
 So read on, if you dare.

-My guests are given a brief blurb about the book, but I have taken out key information and replaced it [noun], [adjective], [character], and [verb].
+My guests are given a brief blurb about their favorite books, but I have taken out key information and replaced it with [noun], [adjective], [character], and [verb].